First Stop Washington, DC, for an “Unstoppable” Career in Social Policy

 Earlier this year, two of our School’s policy faculty, Dean Irv Garfinkel and Professor John Robertson, traveled to the nation’s capital to meet up with about twenty of the School’s policy graduates who are now living that dream.
 Thanks to 2009 alumna Marisa Kirk-Epstein, who works as the associate director of research and policy analysis for Share Our Strength‘s No Kid Hungry campaign, the group was able to gather in a central location for some networking and conversation.

 The occasion also provided a chance for Professors Garfinkel and Robertson to share their plans for enhancing the School’s policy concentration.
-At that time they revealed that they, too, have a dream—of providing all policy-track students with an opportunity to spend their entire second year in DC, doing both course and field work.
-Toward that end, they appealed to the alumni present to assist with expanding the number of promising field placements in the city.
+At that time they revealed that they, too, have a dream—of providing all policy-track students with an opportunity to spend their entire second year in DC, doing both course and practicum work.
+Toward that end, they appealed to the alumni present to assist with expanding the number of promising practicum placements in the city.

 Joining the group were two doctoral alumni of the School of Social Work: Jared Bernstein, who earned his Ph.D. in social welfare nearly 25 years ago, and Charles Lewis, who earned his Ph.D.in social policy analysis in 2002.
 Drs.
 Lewis and Bernstein will be familiar to recent graduates of our School: Dr. Lewis served as graduation speaker in 2018 and Dr. Bernstein, in 2017.